folkzb/magalu/mgc/cli/docs/virtual-machine/images/help.md

 ## Product catalog:
 - Commands:
-- list        Retrieves all images available in the region.
+- list        Retrieves all images.

 ## Other commands:
 - Flags: